Wondering how you can pump more milk for your breastfed baby? Use our best pumping tips to increase your milk supply and production efficiency.

 It takes time to carve out pumping sessions.

 It takes time to wash the shields and bottles.

-And worst of all, it takes time away from your baby and time from all the other items on your giant to-do list.
+And worst of all, it takes time to actually sit there strapped to a breast pump and away from your baby (and all the other items on your giant to-do list!)

 This post contains affiliate links.

 The Best Tips to Pump More Milk for Your Baby